2003 Chevy Rock & Roll 400: Post-race conflict

 This race was notable for the post-race conflict between veteran Ricky Rudd and 3rd year Winston Cup driver Kevin Harvick.
 With 8 laps to go with Harvick running 2nd and Rudd running 3rd, Rudd got into the back of Harvick heading into turn 1.
 Harvick's car got sideways for a bit and eventually snapped around on him and crashed into the outside wall in turn 1 bringing out the 14th and final caution of the race.
 Once the race concluded, Rudd had finished 3rd which meant Rudd went over to pit road while the others who did not finish in the top 5 went to their haulers behind pit road.
 Harvick, who finished 16th, knew that Rudd had finished in the top 5 and went to pit road and pulled up alongside his car.
 Both crews of Harvick and Rudd came running out to their drivers.
 Rudd came halfway out of his car while Harvick got out of his car with the help of his crew and the two began to yell back and forth at each other with NASCAR officials yelling at Harvick to get off of the top of his car.
 Harvick went down from Rudd's car with one of his crew members holding him back while another of Havick's crew members behind him jumped up in the air and landed on Rudd's hood damaging his car.
 Harvick got separated from Rudd and began to walk away.
 As he was walking away, Harvick took his HANS device and threw it at Rudd's direction landing on top of Rudd's roof.
 Rudd took the device and threw it back at Harvick.
-Harvick said in his interview that Rudd took a "goddamn cheap shot at us.
+Harvick said in his interview that "Ricky Rudd took a goddamn cheap shot at us.
 And if he's gonna take a cheap shot, he's going to get one back I promise you that."
 Rudd said that Harvick braked a little harder than he thought he would and said that the damage to his car from Harvick's crew was unnecessary.
 He finished his interview by saying "I couldn’t hear him.
 He’s got that little yap-yap mouth.
 I couldn’t tell what he was saying."